 Bilal Y. Saab is a political-military analyst on the Middle East and U.S. policy toward the region.
 He specializes in the Levant and the Gulf and focuses on security cooperation between the United States and its regional partners, and national security and defense processes in Arab partner countries.
-He is currently completing a book titled Rebuilding Arab Defense: America's Quest for Military Partnership in the Middle East, to be published by Lynne Rienner Publishers in 2021.
+He is currently completing a book, titled Rebuilding Arab Defense: America's Quest for Security Partnership in the Middle East, to be published by Lynne Rienner Publishers in 2021-2022.

 At the Middle East Institute (MEI), Saab is currently Senior Fellow and Director of the Defense and Security Program.
 In addition, he is an Associate with the Clingendael Institute in the Netherlands; a term member (2016-2021) with the Council on Foreign Relations (CFR); and an Adjunct Assistant Professor at Georgetown University’s Security Studies Program in the School of Foreign Service.

 Prior to MEI, Saab served as Senior Advisor for Security Cooperation (SC) in the Pentagon’s Office of the Under Secretary of Defense for Policy, with oversight responsibilities for U.S. Central Command (CENTCOM).
 In his capacity as the Department of Defense’s lead on security cooperation in the broader Middle East, Saab supported the Under Secretary of Defense for Policy’s responsibility for SC oversight by leading prioritization and strategic integration of SC resources and activities for the USCENTCOM Area of Responsibility.

 He has held fellowships and research & management positions at CFR (International Affairs Fellowship 2018-2019), Atlantic Council, Middlebury Institute of International Studies’ James Martin Center for Nonproliferation Studies, Brookings, Center for Strategic and International Studies (CSIS), and MEI.